VOLTTRON/volttron/docs/source/driver-framework/master-driver/master-driver.rst

 Device/Driver Communication
 ---------------------------

-Device communication with the Master Driver typically occurs using the following steps:
+Device communication with the Platform Driver typically occurs using the following steps:

 #.
 Platform agents and the user's agents communicate between themselves and the message bus using publish/subscribe or
    JSON-RPC